 While there are often fees associated with having your agreement prepared by a mediator or an attorney and filed with the court, these fees are reasonable when compared to the costs of litigation once a disagreement arises.

-Therefore to avoid conflict around an agreement you may already have or almost be in agreement about go together to a mediator/attorney and have them help you prepare a written parent plan and custody agreement to be filed with the court.
+Therefore to avoid conflict around an agreement you may already have or almost be in agreement about go together to a mediator-attorney and have Carol Delzer help you mediate and prepare a written parent plan and custody agreement to be filed with the court.